 What is Flat White Coffee?

-Before we get into how Starbucks makes their special coffee drink.
+Before we get into how Starbucks makes its special coffee drink.
 Let’s talk about what a flat white really is.
 A Starbucks Flat White is a super-strong espresso topped with creamy milk froth.

-A super-strong espresso is called a ristretto, which is like a regular espresso, but with less water.
+A super-strong espresso is called a ristretto, which is like a regular espresso, but ristretto shots are made with less water.
 Learn more about espresso vs ristretto at Real Good Coffee.

 The origin of the flat white with its velvety texture was possibly the result of a happy accident, or perhaps someone stumbled onto the right coffee to milk ratio for so many of us.